The Evolution of Lighting TechnologyThe Evolution of Lighting Technology

 LED Lights: The Future of Lighting Technology

+LEDs (light-emitting diodes) are semiconductors that glow when an electric current passes through them.
 Created in the 20th century, they are used for energy efficiency and sustainability, offering new possibilities and challenges for design and human well-being.

 “In order to be irreplaceable, one must always be different.”
-Coco Chanel.

 Beginnings

 The first visible LED was invented by Nick Holonyak in 1962 while working as a consulting scientist at General Electric.
-Back then, he used gallium arsenide phosphide as the semiconductor material, and he produced red light.
+Back then, he used gallium arsenide phosphide as the semiconductor material, and produced red light.

 Later on, other colours arose by using different materials and techniques, such as gallium nitride for blue and green and phosphor coating for white.